-Field Definitions N -
+Field Definitions

 Notification Bit.
-This bit signals the host that the device needs service.
-If the bit is set to one, the host should interrogate the device and determine what type of service is required.
-If the bit is set to 0, the device is not requesting service.
+This bit signals the host that the device needs attention.
+If the bit is set to one, the host should interrogate the device and determine what type of action is needed.
+If the bit is set to 0, the device is not requesting attention from the host.